Home Programs Equipment About AAI Calendar Contact

 I have become a padrino for a little girl who is about 3 years old.
 This year, we brought toys for all the kids in the villages - matchbox cars for most, but we also brought a frisbee, balls, and stuffed toys.
 There is one little boy who we watched play with his matchbox car for three hours.
 It was fun to hang out with the kids while our local staff got the horses ready for the trip to base camp - we played games with them and they taught us some Aymara (their native language), and we taught them some English.

-Part 3 of AAI's Bolivian expedition is really a joy because we have been connected to this community for so many years.
+The Illimani portion of AAI's Bolivian expedition is really a joy because we have been connected to this community for so many years.
 Besides making friends with the people of Pinaya, I know they appreciate the jobs we bring them.
 Between the local guides, porters, and cooks that we hire, we are able to contribute significantly to their income.

 We're now at base camp at 16,000 feet and experiencing the difference in altitude.
 We all do feel that it's harder to breathe up here.
 Tomorrow we'll climb up a long, rocky ridge to gain our high camp, about 2500 feet above us.
 The route is mostly second class scrambling, but there is definitely some third class terrain.
 We'll have porters to help us, which will make it much more pleasant.
 Then the next day we'll go for the summit!
 I'll be in touch about our progress."